andrewcooke/choochoo/README.md

 source (which might be direct entry, read from a FIT file, or calculated from pre-existing values).

-The "diary" view, where the user enters data, is itself generated from the database.
-So the fields displayed (and the statistics collected) can be customized.
-This configuration can include "schedules" which control when information is displayed (eg: weekdays only; every other day; second Sunday in the month).

-The combination of customizable diary fields and scheduling allows training plans to be entered and displayed.

-Customization (fields, training plans, etc) must be done via Python or SQL.
-There is no graphical user interface for configuration.
-This presents a steep learning curve but is ultimately very flexible - "any" training plan can be accommodated.
-Python code for generating example plans is included (see package `ch2.config.plan`).

 Data are processed via "pipelines".
 These are Python classes whose class names are also configured in the database.
-Existing pipelines calculate statistics from FIT file data, recognise segments from GPS endpoints, and generate summaries (eg monthly averages).
+Existing pipelines calculate statistics from FIT file data, add elevation data from SRTM files, recognise segments from GPS endpoints, estimate power output, and generate summaries (eg monthly averages).

 A Python interface allows data to be extracted as DataFrames for analysis in Jupyter workbooks (or dumping to stdout).
 So general